thetric/ilias-downloader-cli/README.md

 # Ilias Downloader

 The Ilias Downloader enables you to easily download the files from your Ilias account.
-The primary target is to provide a simple yet beautiful JavaFX UI.
+The first release will provide a simple CLI, the second a JavaFX UI.

 ## Getting started